Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 })();
 ```

-The script is triggered using a Docker Image of puppeteer :
+The script is triggered using a Docker Image of puppeteer, and probe the website and click on
+wake up if it's sleeping :

 ```Dockerfile
 # probe-action/Dockerfile